c-mawn/safety-order-algorithm/README.md

 #### Results

 Two extract final variable values from the tableau, we look at the base variable column.
 The variables in the column are equal to the corresponding RHS value.
 For our example:

 $$ s_2 = 2 $$
 $$ x_1 = 5 $$

 All other variables are zero.

-Our final objective value is the bottom right most value, in this example, $Z = 10$.
+Our final objective value is the bottom right most value, in this example, $`Z = 10`$.

 Thus, we get our final result for our optimization problem:

 $$ x_1 = 5, x_2 = 0, Z = 10 $$

 ## Example Application